 - This project was awarded to Scarsella Bros.
 Inc.

-- Construction will begin in late July and be completed in fall 2015.
+- Construction began in August 2014 and will be completed in fall 2015.

 Why is WSDOT